mdoyenblec/RANK-UP/README.md

 # RANK*UP
-Apex Legends Mates Finder (with Django and Bootstrap)
+Apex Legends Ranked Mates Finder (with Django and Bootstrap)

 RANK*UP is the ultimate platform to find reliable teammates and climb the Apex Legends ranked ladder together.
 Connect with players from your country, chat in real-time, and build the perfect squad to dominate the competition!